 Work ethic – While intellect and technical competence are important, selling still isn’t brain surgery.
 But it’s a really difficult job that takes persistence, hard work and the self-confidence to keep going in the face of a lot of rejection.
 There is no substitute for a strong work ethic in a consistently high performing sales rep.

 Ability to read people & build relationships – this is key- and shouldn’t be confused with having a large Rolodex of names and phone numbers.
 Just because someone knows a lot of people doesn’t mean those prospects necessarily wants to hear from them, or trusts them enough to buy from them.
 In many cases it’s just the opposite.
 And it’s VERY hard without extreme due diligence in the hiring process to ascertain just how good those Rolodex relationships really are.
-Also, the old “bull in a china shop” caricature of a rep who aggressively charges forward, regardless of ques from the prospect, usually doesn’t work very well in the technology business.
-The ability to build strong relationships counts at least as much and usually far more than aggressiveness.
+Also, the old “bull in a china shop” caricature of a rep who aggressively charges forward, regardless of cues from the prospect, usually doesn’t work very well in the technology business.
+Contrary to popular belief. the ability to build strong relationships counts at least as much and usually far more than aggressiveness in sales effectiveness.
 If you have strong relationship-building skills, you can do it over and over again across any market segment.
-Give me a strong relationship-builder with no existing contacts in ANY market segment, over a weaker relationship-builder who knows everyone in the segment–any day of the week.
+Give me a strong relationship-builder with no existing contacts in ANY particular market segment, over a weaker relationship-builder who knows everyone in that segment–any day of the week.

 Market segment experience and Rolodex – these are beneficial qualities, there is on doubt.
 But I believe they are down this list in importance relative to those attributes listed above.

 An example of where your technology Rolodex IS CRITICAL